merely-useful/py-rse/py-rse/narrative.md

 Instead of introducing new previously unseen Zipf's Law functions, this chapter should package up all the code developed in the previous chapters as a complete Zipf's Law package.

+### Chapter 14: Correctness

+This chapter introduces testing and needs to be updated to write tests for the Zipf's Law code.
+For example, `countwords.py` could be tested using an input text file where the count for each word is already known.

+### Chapter 15: Continuous integration

+This chapter needs to be updated so the tests developed in the previous chapter are implemented using Travis CI.

 ### Chapter 16: Publishing